 Accomplishments with the Seoul City Center Management

-In 2002, the pilot “New Town” project was launched in the Eunpyeong/Gireum/Wangsimni region in an effort to narrow the wealth gap between Gangnam and Gangbuk and establish or improve the infrastructure.
-From then until 2007, a total of 26 regions were appointed to be a part of the New Town project.
+In 2002, the pilot “New Town” project was launched in the Eunpyeong/Gireum/Wangsimni region in an effort to narrow the wealth gap between Gangnam and Gangbuk and establish and improve the infrastructure.
+From then until 2007, a total of 26 regions were appointed to be targets of the New Town project.

 Also in 2002, Korea and Japan co-hosted the World Cup.
-In preparation, the Nanjido landfill site in the Sangam area, west of Seoul, was entirely transformed; an environmentally-friendly eco-park, the World Cup Stadium, and Eco Village were built, and the Digital Media City (DMC) was developed using cutting-edge IT.
-This, however, was only the beginning.
-Seoul took on a variety of activities developed by each region, such as the Han River Renaissance and the Northeast Region Renaissance, with the latest development projects including the Yongsan International Business District and Magok District.
+In preparation, the Nanjido landfill site in the Sang-am area, west of Seoul, was entirely transformed.
+An environmentally-friendly eco-park, the World Cup Stadium, and Eco Village were built, and Digital Media City (DMC) was developed for the IT industry.
+The SMG took on a variety of development projects for each region, such as the Han River Renaissance, the Northeast Region Renaissance, the Yongsan International Business District and Magok District.

-To be the advanced city it aspires to be, Seoul has poured its energy into urban design and endeavors to make the changes necessary to turn itself into a city of beauty and class.
-Examples of where this energy has become reality include regional parks (Dream Forest in North Seoul, Seoul Forest, Pureun Arboretum, etc.); the pathway on the ancient city walls; the Seoul walking trail from Oesasan Mountain to neighboring peaks; the pedestrian and bicycle path along the Han River and its branches; and walking trails such as the Eco & Cultural Trail that connects the parks, mountains and streams.
-Pedestrian areas – Gangdong Greenway and Design Street – were also modernized.
-Seoul also urged people to walk more and enjoy the city’s rich history, culture and tourist attractions.
-To this end, some of the streets have been designated for pedestrians only.
+To turn Seoul into an advanced city, the SMG has poured its energy into urban design and made every effort to turn the city into a city of beauty and class.
+Examples of where this energy has become reality include regional parks (Dream Forest in North Seoul, Seoul Forest, Pureun Arboretum, etc.); pathways on the ancient city walls; Seoul walking trail from Oesasan Mountain to neighboring peaks; pedestrian and bicycle paths along the Han River and its branches; and walking trails such as the Eco & Cultural Trail that connects the parks, mountains and streams.
+Pedestrian areas, such as Gangdong Greenway and Design Street, were also modernized.
+Seoul also encourage people to walk more and enjoy the city’s rich history, culture and tourist attractions.
+To create a pedestrian-friendly environment, some of the streets have been designated for pedestrians only.

-Seoul continues to enhance itself even today.
+Seoul continues to enhance itself today.
 It has successfully recovered its historical and cultural identity and developed itself into an international high-tech city.
 It has implemented urban policies designed to promote balanced development within its boundaries.
 During the 2000s, it became particularly important to encourage public participation in decision-making towards social consensus.
-In the Seoul Plan 2030, the Citizen Board, and in the following living sphere plan, residents’ boards were organized to take an active part in developing future plans.
+In the Seoul Plan 2030, the Citizen Board, and in the following living sphere plan, residents’ boards were organized to take an active part in the development of future plans.

 Into the 2000s, the institutional framework related to urban planning was greatly affected by the social conditions of the time and changed accordingly.
 The Urban Planning Act (2000) was also considerably revised.
-The living sphere grew bigger by the day as the city continued to grow outwards, aided by improved transportation.
-The growth had to be managed, and the wider urban plan for Seoul was instituted to do just this for 2 or more administrative regions.
+The living sphere grew bigger by the day as the city continued to grow outwards, aided by improvements in the transportation system.
+The growth had to be managed, and a wider urban plan for Seoul was instituted for two or more administrative regions.
 Reckless development of the Seoul metropolitan area was to be prevented under the "Plan First, Develop Later" system.
-With concerns rising regarding land tied to long-term urban facility projects not yet begun, a "Request for Purchase" system was introduced to improve unrealistic regulations.
+With concerns regarding land tied to long-term urban facility projects not yet begun, a "Request for Purchase" system was introduced to improve unrealistic regulations.
 Other regulations on restricted development areas, a concept from the 1970s, were later separately addressed and managed by the Act on Special Measures on the Designation & Management of Development Prohibited Areas (2000).
 This can be seen as a reflection of the circumstances of the time – stimulus for a construction industry that had underperformed due to the Asian financial crisis in the late 1990s, corrective action on regulations encroaching on property rights, and a desire to reverse overcrowding and environmental degradation.
-In other words, the paradigm where priority was on development and growth changed to a greater emphasis on the environment and sustainability, and legislation systematically reflected this changing view.
+In other words, the paradigm where priority was placed on development and growth shifted to placing a greater emphasis on the environment and sustainability, and legislation systematically reflected this changing view.